fboender/scriptform/doc/MANUAL.md

 - Scriptform does not natively support secure HTTPS connections.
 This means usernames and passwords are transmitted over the line in nearly plaintext.
-If you wish to prevent this, you should put Scriptform behind a proxy that *does* support Scriptform, such as Apache.
+If you wish to prevent this, you should put Scriptform behind a proxy that *does* support HTTPS, such as Apache.
 For more information on that, see the "Invocations" chapter.

 ## <a name="security">Security</a>